 Even though this meant he was initially important to these early Roman and Italian peoples, he was actually never to achieve the prominence that Poseidon had in the Greek pantheon, often seen as a number two behind Zeus.

-Indeed, Neptune was not part of either the Archaic Triad (of Jupiter, Mars and Romulus) who were central to the foundation myths of Rome, or the Capitoline Triad (Jupiter, Mars, Minerva) who were fundamental to Roman religious life for centuries.
-This then is another notable difference between the two – that whilst Poseidon was decidedly a “chief god” in the Greek pantheon, he was not to reach such illustrious and influential heights for his Roman worshippers.
+Indeed, Neptune was not part of either the Archaic Triad (of Jupiter, Mars, and Romulus) which was central to the foundation myths of Rome, or the Capitoline Triad (Jupiter, Mars, Minerva) which was fundamental to Roman religious life for centuries.

 The origins of the name “Neptune,” or “Neptunus” are the subject of much scholarly debate, as its exact point of conception remains unclear.